 How to prepare for a half marathon?

-Routines for confinement Get into action!
+Routines for Lockdown Get Moving!